 The only way to determine if you have a balance disorder or require dizziness treatment is to speak with a medical professional.
 Once the nature of your condition has been uncovered, treatment can begin.

 Request More Information Today

 Living with a balance disorder or constant dizziness can make life very frustrating.
-If you have struggled with a balance disorder and would like to receive more information about balance testing and balance therapy call (616) 226-9637 or contact Elite Health online.
+If you have struggled with a balance disorder and would like to receive more information about balance testing and balance therapy call (201) 806-6099 or contact Dr. M.T.
+Shahab online.

 Medwell Orthopedics & Functional Medicine for Men & Women

 Wed: 8:00 am - 6:30 pm